poblabs/slack-weatherbot/README.md

 - Python untangle library (e.g. sudo pip install untangle)

 ## Install
-- Copy both the weather.py and weather.php file to a public directory on your webserver.
+- Copy both the `weather.py` and `weather.php` file to a public directory on your webserver.
-- Setup a new Outgoing WebHook in Slack (https://slack.com/apps > Configure > Custom Integrations > Outgoing WebHooks)
+- Setup a new Outgoing WebHook in Slack (e.g. `https://slack.com/apps > Configure > Custom Integrations > Outgoing WebHooks`)
-- Set the channel to listen on to your desire.
+- Set the channel to listen on
-- Set the Trigger Word to w
+- Set the Trigger Word to `w`
-- Set the URL to the public URL the weather.php file will reside
+- Set the URL to the public URL the `weather.php` (e.g. `http://yourserver.com/slackbots/weather.php`) file will reside
-- Copy the Token, we'll need this soon
+- Copy the `Token`, we'll need this soon
 - Give it a label, and a username
-- Click Save
+- Click `Save`
-- Open weather.php and enter your token into the `$slack_token` variable
+- Open `weather.php` and enter your token into the `$slack_token` variable
 - Update the `exec()` path in weather.php to match the location of weather.py

 ## Version